Start with the caveat, not the formula

 The planner weighs the cost of downtime before recommending redundancy.

-higher work criticality + lower downtime tolerance = stronger backup lane
+higher work criticality + lower downtime tolerance = stronger backup plan

 Route risk